 - Ginger Chicken - With tender, juicy chicken glazed in a sweet and savory sauce that's redolent of ginger, making this easy bento entree is as simple as pan-frying some chicken, and then glazing it with sake, soy sauce, sugar, and ginger.

-- Tamagoyaki – Tamagoyaki is a Japanese omelette made by rolling thin sheets of seasoned egg and then slicing the resulting log, exposing the layers of egg.
-It’s a staple of Japanese breakfasts, and the leftovers are perfect for adding a splash of color and protein to a bento.
+- Tamagoyaki - Tamagoyaki is a Japanese omelette made by rolling thin sheets of seasoned egg and then slicing the resulting log, exposing the layers of egg.
+It's a staple of Japanese breakfasts, and the leftovers are perfect for adding a splash of color and protein to this Ginger Chicken Bento.

 In a traditional Japanese bento, up to half of the bento is rice, but I like to cut that back to about a quarter of the bento.
-For this bento, I’m using partially milled rice, which is a perfect middle ground between unmilled brown rice and white rice, which has had the most nutritious parts milled away.
+For my Ginger Chicken Bento, I'm using partially milled rice, which is a perfect middle ground between unmilled brown rice and white rice, which has had the most nutritious parts milled away.

 Vegetables and Fruits

 - Frill Lettuce - Frill lettuce or curly lettuce works great in bento's because they can not only partition your container, they also make for good padding.

 - Broccoli - Broccoli is a fantastic addition to bentos because the fluffy florets are perfect for padding your bento so that the food inside doesn't shift around in transit.
 I usually blanch mine in salt water and use most of it in a salad for dinner the night before, but I'll set aside a few florets to include in a bento the next day.

 - Carrots - Carrots add color and texture to this bento.
 You can use them raw, but I like to lightly blanch them, which makes their color even more vibrant.
 Cutting the carrot slices into flowers is optional, but it's a fun way to bring some life to your bento.
 You can get flower-shaped cutters on Amazon.